 - Allow all members of the examining committee at least two weeks to read the thesis/project after it has been delivered.

 Between the time the committee receives the thesis/project and the date of your exam, you must obtain the signatures of each committee member on a form verifying that the committee has found the thesis ready for defense.
-You must obtain this Reviewer’s Report form from the GSSP (downloaded with the Graduation Packet online) and return it to the GSSP office so that you can pick up the Final Exam Form (where your committee will indicate if you have passed or failed), which is needed for the oral exam.
+You must activate the Reviewer’s Report form and the Final Exam Form (See the Degree Completion Steps page).

 Occasionally reviewers will determine that substantial revision is required before the thesis/project is ready to defend, and their concerns must be addressed before the defense can proceed.

-Finally, it is your responsibility to arrange the exam time with the committee, schedule the exam room, and see that the exam announcements are distributed.
+Finally, it is your responsibility to arrange the exam time with the committee, schedule the exam room and/or Zoom link, and see that the exam announcements are distributed.
 Supply the WRS Graduate Program Coordinator with the date, time, title, and an abstract so an announcement can be distributed to the WRS email lists at least one week prior to the exam.
 You may also contact the WRS Graduate Program Coordinator if you need assistance with scheduling an exam room.

 Difficult Times of the Year to Schedule